 Make sure you check out our previous blog post on how to choose your badminton string here – Badminton String: How To Choose The Best String For You.

-I also urge you to try out different tensions to see what works best for you.
+We also recommend trying out different tensions to see what works best for you.
 It is a good idea to start off with a lower tension and then increase by 1lbs / 0.5kg to make sure you are comfortable with the tension before deciding to increase it further.
-Please refer to the table at the start of the post to decide your tension!

 Often you will hear people saying they have a different tension in their main string to their cross string.
 Most restringers will string rackets with two pieces of string, one for the mains strings and the other for the cross strings.
 This is to protect the integrity of the racket head.
 Increasing the tension of the cross strings is another way to protect the shape of the racket.